Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Materials and methods

 We collected constant wavelength (2.41~\AA) neutron diffraction data using a Ge(113) monochromator with the instrument in an open-open-12' pre-mono, pre-sample, pre-detector collimation.
 The sample was cooled to base temperature (1.5--1.6~K) under zero field before collecting powder scans that covered 2$\theta$ angles from 6.025$^{\circ}$ to 127.525$^{\circ}$ in 0.05$^{\circ}$ steps with ${\mu}_{0}H$~=~0, 0.8, 1.5, 2.5, 3.5, 4.5, and 5.5~T. We also collected a zero-field scan at 20~K (above the ordering temperature).
 The cryomagnet contributed a significant reflection at 2$\theta$~=~19.9$^{\circ}$.
 Sweeping scans monitored select magnetic reflections with increasing field or temperature, also after zero-field cooling.
 To analyze the neutron diffraction data, we used \textsc{GSAS-II} \cite{toby2013gsas} in combination with the Bilbao Crystallographic Server's \textsc{k-Subgroupsmag} program \cite{perez2015symmetry}, generating magnetic structure images with \textsc{VESTA} \cite{momma2011vesta}.

-We performed magneto-infrared measurements at the infrared (IR) spectroscopy facility at the National High Field Magnetic Laboratory with a 17.5~T vertical-bore superconducting magnet coupled to a Bruker Vertex 80v FTIR spectrometer.
+We performed magneto-infrared measurements at the infrared (IR) spectroscopy facility at the National High Magnetic Field Laboratory with a 17.5~T vertical-bore superconducting magnet coupled to a Bruker Vertex 80v FTIR spectrometer.
 In an argon glovebox, a 3--5~mg polycrystalline sample was bonded with n-eicosane and loaded between two polypropylene layers to protect it from oxygen and moisture.
 We placed the sample in a Voigt geometry so that the incoming IR light was perpendicular to the magnetic field.
 A composite Si bolometer (IR Labs) collected the transmitted IR light with a spectral range of 10--1100~cm$^{-1}$ (0.3--33~THz) and a resolution of 0.3~cm$^{-1}$ (9~GHz).
 Additionally, we placed a low-pass THz filter (QMC Instruments) with a 120~cm$^{-1}$ cutoff frequency in front of the sample to increase sensitivity in the far-IR (FIR) range and to minimize radiative heating.
 IR data were collected near 5~K.

-To isolate the magnetic resonance absorption, the spectra were divided by the average spectrum for all magnetic fields.
-Such normalized spectra are only sensitive to intensity shifts due to magnetic field and eliminate contributions from nonmagnetic vibrational absorption and instrument features.
-Our data analysis utilized the EPR analysis package \textsc{EasySpin} \cite{stoll2006easyspin}.
+The FIR transmission spectra were divided by a reference spectrum constructed from the maximum transmission at each wavenumber across all spectra measured at different magnetic fields.
+Such normalized transmission spectra, $T_B$, are only sensitive to intensity changes induced by the magnetic field and eliminate contributions from magnetic-field-independent vibrational absorption and instrument artifacts.
+The magnetic resonance absorption spectrum is then calculated as $A=-log(T_B)$, and results were analyzed using the EPR analysis package \textsc{EasySpin} \cite{stoll2006easyspin}.